oracle-livelabs/converged/microservices-ords-security/apigw/apigw.md

     ```

   * Create a security group for API GW.
-    * Get network name and new Network Security Group (NSG) with this command:
+    * Get the network name and new Network Security Group (NSG) with this command:

         ```bash
         <copy>